The Vermont Statutes Online

 (2) The members of the executive committee jointly shall appoint members to the Council with demographic and regional diversity.
 Members of the Council shall collectively offer expertise and experience in the categories listed in subdivisions (A)–(E) of this subdivision with the understanding that a single member may offer expertise and experience in multiple categories:

-(A) at least two people with lived substance use disorder experience, including a person in recovery and a family member of a person in recovery;
+(A) at least two individuals with lived substance use disorder experience, including an individual in recovery and a family member of an individual in recovery;

 (B) one or more youth less than 18 years of age;